Home » How To Tell If A Hermit Crab Is Pregnant

 2. Male hermit crabs compete for the right to breed, with the victor approaching the female.

-3. The male invites the female to mate by gently rapping on the shell.
+3. The male invites the female to mate by rapping on the shell.

 4. If the female is interested, she partially emerges from her shell.